Memory Pool

 A transaction will be removed from the memory pool if it gets replaced by a new higher-fee transaction.

-The new higher-fee version of the transaction is more likely to get mined on to the blockchain, so a node will kick out the old transaction in favour of the new one.
+The new higher-fee version of the transaction is more likely to get mined on to the blockchain, so a node will kick out the old transaction in favor of the new one.

 4. Time Limit